To each and every American citizen,

 As before, we must look at other nations around the world and evaluate the applications and websites they have developed, using them as inspiration for our own.
 One particular example worth analyzing is Estonia.
 They have developed a centralized, sophisticated digital government website, whereby citizens can access hundreds of services from a single portal.
 Denmark, Singapore, and others should also be evaluated as case studies.
 In the age of data, information, and connectivity, we must utilize and structure our nation’s digital resources in a way that maximizes the benefits they can provide.
 We know that our government and our corporations are gathering enormous amounts of data on all Americans, and they are doing so with virtually no oversight.
 We must move this conversation on data, privacy, and digital rights to the forefront of the nation’s attention, working together to create policy that benefits the American People, creating checks and guardrails against the enormous power of these institutions.

-Data and artificial intelligence are two rapidly evolving fields, and their technology has not been incorporated into governance in a way that fully harnesses their benefits and minimize their risks.
+Beyond a centralized digital portal, we have big data and artificial intelligence.
+These are two rapidly evolving fields, and their technology has not been incorporated into governance in a way that fully harnesses their benefits and minimize their risks.
 For AI in particular, there must be a concerted, coordinated effort to create a superintelligence.
-As of this moment, for-profit corporations have far too great an incentive to act rationally, and we are in danger of creating a flawed superintelligence.
+As of this moment, for-profit corporations have far too great an incentive to act safely and rationally, and we are in danger of creating a fatally flawed superintelligence.
 This is a project that would compare to the Manhattan Project in its scale and importance, and it must be undertaken with a single collaborative movement between the major technology firms, our government, and ideally, the nations of the world.
-If we are going to create what amounts to a technological God, we must take every precaution to ensure that it is a benevolent God; and currently, we are incentivizing speed over safety to the danger of everyone.
+If we are going to create what amounts to a digital God, we must take every precaution to ensure that it is a benevolent God; and currently, we are incentivizing speed over safety to the danger of everyone.

 Finally, using our data and AI for the public good would provide immense benefits to our civilization in the efficiency and effectiveness of meeting our needs.
 The benefits we would derive from pooling our healthcare data alone would lead to massive leaps in the quality, accuracy, and timeliness of medical treatments.
-Take a moment and consider just how useful an app would be when interacting with the government.
-What if we had an app that allowed for voting, scheduling and paying for meals at the local school, and messaging your representatives?
-Modern technology is incredibly powerful, and we must account for it at a foundational level when designing our civilization.
 As things stand now, our government’s digital interface is extremely siloed and inefficient, and so the wisdom and insights we can derive from it are greatly reduced.
-This essay’s central thesis is that rather than tinker with a profoundly outdated system, we must begin anew with a fresh canvas.
+This essay’s central thesis is that rather than tinker with a profoundly outdated system, we must begin anew with a fresh canvas, taking into account the fullness of our reality and capabilities.
 Technology has become a defining part of our society, and if we are to design an optimal government, we must ensure that we incorporate our technology in a way that benefits our citizenry to the fullest.

 “People almost invariably arrive at their beliefs not on the basis of proof but on the basis of what they find attractive.”